embEDUx/documentation/src/background/implementation/buildserver.md

 ##### RootFS factory - runs the [ansible-playbook from the RootFS-Buildroutine](rootfs.md)
 The RootFS factory works completely different compared to the default factory.
-It retrieves the [RootFS buildroutine](rootfs.md) from the previously defined repository URL.
+It retrieves the [RootFS build routine](rootfs.md) from the previously defined repository URL.
 Afterwards it runs the Playbook named **site.yml** which processes the RootFS specifications from the changed RootFS repository branch.